aco950/aws-cloud-prac-notes/condensed_notes.md

      - Similar to launching a node on Linode/Digital Ocean.
      - Included is a static IP, DNS management, SSD-backed storage for a low, predicatable price ($5 for 750 hours per month).
+     - You can scale up and add features as your needs grow.

 ## Security - Access Control and Management